Skip to content Skip to footer

 How long do the marks last?

-How often should I have dry cupping?
+How often should I have cupping?

-Is dry cupping safe?
+Is cupping therapy safe?

 6B Treatment Rooms, 6B St Brelades Place, St Albans, Hertfordshire, AL4 9RG